PlakarKorp/docs.plakar.io/content/commands/plakar/main/digest/index.md

 ---
-date: "2025-02-25T20:54:11Z"
+date: "2025-03-03T17:17:17Z"
 title: digest
-summary: "Calculate digests for files in a Plakar snapshot"
+summary: "Compute digests for files in a Plakar snapshot"
 ---
 PLAKAR-DIGEST(1) - General Commands Manual

 ## NAME

-**plakar digest** - Calculate digests for files in a Plakar snapshot
+**plakar digest** - Compute digests for files in a Plakar snapshot

 ## SYNOPSIS